Our Bylaws

 i.
 The Board will initially consider and make proposed recommendations for modification to the Bylaws and will communicate those proposals via notice to the members.

 iii.
-The engagement meeting is for the purpose of explaining proposed changes to members, soliciting questions, feedback and recommendations from the members before a final draft of the proposed changes is distributed to all members.
+The engagement meeting is for the purpose of explaining proposed changes to members, soliciting questions, feedback and recommendations from the Members before a final draft of the proposed changes is distributed to all members.

 iv.
 The Board will consider Member comments and recommendations and will then draft final proposed changes to the Bylaws.

 v.
-The final proposed changes will be distributed to all members at least 10 days before Board consideration.
+The final proposed changes will be distributed to all Members at least 10 days before Board consideration.

 vi.
 Formal adoption requires a vote of at least five Board members.

 b.
-Change in Operating Rules – The Board may change or amend any of the Operating Rules without providing advance notice to the membership but shall provide Notice to all members of the change or the amendments within 20 days of adopting the change or amendment.
+Change in Operating Rules – The Board may adopt, change or amend any of the Operating Rules without providing advance notice to the membership but shall provide Notice to all members of the change or the amendments within 20 days of adopting the change or amendment.
 Formal adoption of a modification of the Operating Rules requires a vote of at least a majority of the seated Board members.

-ARTICLE VIII – BUDGET
+ARTICLE IX – BUDGET

-B. The General Manager in conjunction with the Treasurer of the Board prepares a monthly financial report showing actual income, expenses, and encumbrances, as compared to the budget.
+C. The General Manager in conjunction with the Treasurer of the Board prepares a monthly financial report showing actual income, expenses, and encumbrances, as compared to the budget.

-ARTICLE X – DISSOLUTION
+ARTICLE X DISSOLUTION